fieldtrip/website/getting_started/yokogawa.md

 This means that the user (you!) needs to know exactly which channels are used, whether a trigger is encoded by an up-flank or down-flank and what the threshold should be.
 One way of figuring out these is to just take a look at the trigger channel.

-After reading the data wit
+After reading the data with:

     data = ft_read_data('test.sqd');